samuelthomas2774/nxapi/README.md

 ### Coral client authentication

-The [imink API](https://github.com/JoneWang/imink/wiki/imink-API-Documentation) is used by default to automate authenticating to the Nintendo Switch Online app's API and authenticating to web services.
+[api.imink.app](https://github.com/JoneWang/imink/wiki/imink-API-Documentation) or [nxapi-znca-api.fancy.org.uk](https://github.com/samuelthomas2774/nxapi-znca-api) is used by default to automate authenticating to the Nintendo Switch Online app's API and authenticating to web services.
 An access token (`id_token`) created by Nintendo must be sent to this API to generate some data that is required to authenticate the app.
 This API runs the Nintendo Switch Online app on an Android device to generate this data.
 The access token sent includes some information about the authenticated Nintendo Account and can be used to authenticate to the Nintendo Switch Online app and web services.

 Specifically, the tokens sent are JSON Web Tokens.
 The token sent to login to the app includes [this information and is valid for 15 minutes](https://gitlab.fancy.org.uk/samuel/nxapi/-/wikis/Nintendo-tokens#nintendo-account-id_token), and the token sent to login to web services includes [this information and is valid for two hours](https://gitlab.fancy.org.uk/samuel/nxapi/-/wikis/Nintendo-tokens#nintendo-switch-online-app-token).